myrestop/myblog/runflow_first_release.md

 ### Refreshable Result

 Through the above examples, you have seen our UI of the result can be refreshed in real time.
-Let's see another example about the refreshable result: type keyword `random` to obtain a random string, that returned result is static, but if the result is unsatisfied to you, you can press `Alt` to refresh it to get a new random string or click `refresh` button on the right side.
+Let's see another example about the refreshable result: type keyword `random` to obtain a random string, that returned result is static and immutable, but if the result is unsatisfied to you, you can press `Alt` to refresh it to get a new random string or click `refresh` button on the right side.

 ![random](/local/myblog/images/random.gif)